Mario Merola (lawyer): Personal life and death

 Merola married Tulia Palermo in 1949, and they had three children together: Michael, Elizabeth and Marilou.

 On October 27, 1987, Merola had a massive stroke, and passed out on the dining-room floor of his Woodlawn Heights home.
 He was taken to Our Lady of Mercy Medical Center, where he died of a cerebral hemorrhage, less than 12 hours after the stroke.
 He is buried in Woodlawn Cemetery in The Bronx.

 Legacy

-At Merola's funeral, Mayor Edward Koch said that he intended to rename the Bronx County Courthouse to the Mario Merola Building in his honor, and the naming was carried out in February 1988.
+At Merola's funeral, Mayor Edward Koch said that he intended to rename the Bronx County Courthouse as the Mario Merola Building, in his honor.
+It was done the following year, in February 1988.